 Authentication of company or console user credentials

-The following is returned based on a business rule.
+The following is an example of an error that might be returned based on a business rule:

 Depending on the nature of your request and the timing of the mid-process failure, all or part of the request can remain unprocessed.
 For example, a request with ten function calls might encounter a failure after the first five are processed.
 In this case, you need to resubmit the request so that the last five function calls can be processed.
 Of course, the system needs a way to determine which functions have been processed and which have not—this is why your request should always provide unique identifiers for function calls.